 The Ladies Section of Houghwood Golf Club is an entertaining, vibrant, fun-filled and friendly place to be.

-Competition day is usually on Saturday at 10.00am.
-A variety of club-based competitions take place weekly through all seasons.
-We have a draw for playing partners therefore ladies play with a different group each time and so new members become an integral part of the section very quickly.
+Ladies have access to the course 7 days a week and a variety of competitions take place weekly throughout the year.
+Our main competition day is Saturday.
+We have a draw for playing partners, so ladies play with a different group each time and new members soon become an integral part of the section.

-There are various opportunities to play at different courses with some weekends away, Lady Captain’s Away Day and occasionally some trips abroad.
+There are various opportunities to play at different courses with weekends away, our annual Lady Captain’s Away Day and occasionally trips abroad.

 History on Competitions